 Tips and Tricks

 - Take your time with it.
-If you pour in the oil or lemon juice into the blender super quickly, the mixture won't emulsify, and you'll end up with a watery texture.
+If you pour the oil or lemon juice into the blender super quickly, the mixture won't emulsify, and you'll have a watery texture.
 A key tip is to add the garlic and salt into the food processor and whizz them up until the garlic is well minced.
-Then start alternating between the oil and lemon juice over a period of 5 to 10 minutes.
+Then alternate between the oil and lemon juice for 5 to 10 minutes.
 Don't rush the process.

 - Use the freshest garlic.
 This makes a world of difference regarding how the sauce tastes at the end.
 So make sure to pick up garlic from the store a day before you need to make a big batch of this recipe.